 Think ahead to the structure of your internship:

-- What will a student intern gain in skills and experience from working with you at your site?
+- What will a student intern gain in skills and experience from time with you at your site?

 - Do you have time to supervise and evaluate your intern's performance?

-- How will you demonstrate a strong commitment to their goals and learning outcomes?
+- How will you demonstrate a strong commitment to your student's goals and learning outcomes?

 - What kind of training will you provide the intern?